pmacct/pmacct/docs/BGP_BMP_METRICS.md

 `bmp_msg_type` | "route_monitoring" for BMP message type 0
 `path_status` | BMP path-marking status https://tools.ietf.org/html/draft-cppy-grow-bmp-path-marking-tlv#section-2.1
 `reason_code` | BMP path-marking reason_code https://tools.ietf.org/html/draft-cppy-grow-bmp-path-marking-tlv#section-2.1
-`is_in' | Boolean, if present and true it indicates data from Local-RIB `is_out` | Boolean, if present and true it indicates data from Adj-Rib-Out `is_post` | Boolean, if present and true it indicates post-policy data (in conjunction with is_in, is_out) `peer_ip` | BGP peer IP address where BGP metrics are received from
+`is_in` | Boolean, if present and true it indicates data from Local-RIB `is_out` | Boolean, if present and true it indicates data from Adj-Rib-Out `is_post` | Boolean, if present and true it indicates post-policy data (in conjunction with is_in, is_out) `peer_ip` | BGP peer IP address where BGP metrics are received from